BlockchainCommons/Open-Development/open-software-thirdparty-contract/legal-terms.md

 - _Third Party_ can be sure that it actually has the legal rights needed to license and enforce.

+## Intellectual Property Expectations

+_Third Party_ will release work done under any _Work Orders_ by some sort of permissive license that Blue Oak Council rated "Bronze" or better when it is reasonable for them to do so and does not impact their confidential needs.

+_Third Party_ may delay such release of any work for up to a year if that is helpful to their needs of confidential.

+_Third Party_ may note in the _Work Order_ specific, proprietary elements of the _Work Order_ that will be kept confidential and not released under a permissive licese, per the above.

 ## Intellectual Property Definitions

-- **New Intellectual Property** means all _Intellectual Property Rights_ in _Developer's_ _Contributions_.
+- **New Intellectual Property** means all _Intellectual Property Rights_ in _Developer's_ _Contributions_ except those owned by _Blockchain Commons_.

-- **Intellectual Property Rights** means copyrights, mask work rights, moral rights, patent rights, trade secrets, trade names, trademarks, service marks, trade dress rights, database rights, and rights in any registrations or applications for _Intellectual Property Rights_.
+- **Intellectual Property Rights** means copyrights, mask work rights, moral rights, patent rights, trade secrets, trade names, trademarks, service marks, trade dress rights, database rights, and rights in any registrations or applications for _Intellectual Property Rights_ except those owned by _Blockchain Commons_.

 - **Dependencies** means all works that _Developer_'s _Contributions_ explicitly incorporate, depend on, install, configure, invoke, or link to, directly or indirectly.